ProgrammingBlockchain/ProgrammingBlockchain/introduction/why_blockchain_programming_and_not_bitcoin_program.md

 ## Why Blockchain Programming and not Bitcoin Programming? {#why-blockchain-programming-and-not-bitcoin-programming}

-The Blockchain is to gold what Bitcoin is to jewelry.
+The Blockchain is to Bitcoin as gold is to jewelry.

 We did not compare Bitcoin to a gold coin, but rather with a jewelry.
 That’s because gold’s first killer app was jewelry.
 Coins came later.